rick-roche/rickroche.com/site/content/posts/2023-06-25-spectrum-of-platform-engineering-paved-paths/index.md

 By sitting ourselves in the centre of this spectrum, we raise a new question over ownership of the Paved Paths.
 As we've discussed, no specific team owns them.
 There isn't a platform team to rely on, and the engineering teams own their products.
 So how do we maintain them, and ensure they are still valuable to the community?
 Well, community engagement is a must.
 If your organisation is running quality production software, it already has the skills and subject-matter experts (SMEs) needed to maintain an incredible set of Paved Paths.
 They just need to be empowered and encouraged to own building blocks within them.

 Engineering teams should contribute back to the Paved Paths they rely on, evolving them as they learn from production.
 They are the best informed on the state of the developer experience and are best placed to improve it.
-Encourage your teams to make time to contribute back.
+Encourage your teams to make time to contribute back and normalise taking time for continuous improvement.

 Empower the SMEs in your organisation to contribute and own components of your paved paths.
 DBAs can pour their deep knowledge into sections relevant to databases, driving performance and cost-saving improvements across the organisation.
 Infrastructure experts can apply their expertise to areas like Infrastructure-as-Code, Networking, and Automation techniques.
 Security SMEs can take their standards and recommendations, and implement them within building blocks and pipeline tooling.
 For this to work, an [innersourcing](https://about.gitlab.com/topics/version-control/what-is-innersource/) model is a great idea - make this part of your paved path contribution model, and make the contribution guidelines clear.